We're here if you have a question

 New treatments to nitrile compounds allow treated gloves to break down, or biodegrade, in natural elements such as landfills at much faster rates than untreated gloves which could be 200+ years.
 These treatments comply with the Federal Trade Commission’s Green Guide and have been tested and measured for validity by a renowned third party (see Testing & Certification Below).

-• Eco-Best Technology® (EBT) & EcoTek® Accelerated Biodegradability
+Eco-Best Technology® (EBT) & EcoTek® Accelerated Biodegradability

 Showa’s Eco-Best Technology® (EBT) and SW® Sustainable Solutions EcoTek® technologies accelerate the biodegradation of nitrile in biologically active landfill without altering the protective nature or shelf life of the glove, nor will it begin to biodegrade prior to disposal.

-These sustainable gloves do not leave any toxic residue behind and will not contaminate ground water or the environment as validated by third-party testing using test method ASTM D5526-12 - a standard test method for determining anaerobic biodegradation of plastics in accelerated landfill conditions.
+These sustainable gloves do not leave any toxic residue behind and will not contaminate ground water or the environment as validated by third-party testing using test method ASTM D5526-12 - a standard test method for determining anaerobic biodegradation in accelerated landfill conditions.

 How It Works